RPG attack: Sarhali police station incharge shifted | Law-Order

 - India

-The district police chief transferred SHO Parkash Singh to the crime investigation agency (CIA) wing while SHO Patti police station Sukhbir Singh has been posted as the SHO of Sarhali police station, they said.
+The district police chief transferred SHO Parkash Singh to the Crime Investigation Agency (CIA) wing while SHO of Patti police station Sukhbir Singh has been posted as the SHO of Sarhali police station, they said.

 The RPG was fired at the police station, which was the second such attack in the state in the last seven months.

 The projectile, fired by some unidentified people, hit the Saanjh Kendra adjoining the Sarhali police station on the Amritsar-Bathinda highway on Friday night.
 There was no casualty but window panes and a portion of the wall of the building were damaged.
-Police have rounded up seven suspects and have been questioning them in connection with the RPG attack incident.
+Police have rounded up seven suspects and have been questioning them in connection with the attack.

 Director General of Police Gaurav Yadav visited the site on Saturday and said according to preliminary investigation, the grenade was fired by using an RPG from the highway at 11.22 pm and it hit the Suvidha Centre of the Sarhali police station.